WillDSmith1995/willsgeo/_posts/blogs/2020-07-09-labrador_blog.md

 </figure>

 <ul> Before setting off to grab some rocks, we stopped off at a former mining camp that was occupied by a few geologists and drillers during a drilling programme.
 In terrain like this, drilling is often completed in winter where the ground is frozen and easier to drill.
 This means those living there are sleeping and working in the freezing cold, which is definitely not a job for the faint-hearted.
-Small heated containers were air-dropped in to be slept in and to log drill core!
+Small heated containers were air-dropped in to be slept and worked in!
 It has since been abandoned until the next phase of exploration.
 However, the camp had been occupied during its abandonment - a local bear had broken into the tool shed and ripped open a paint can that had exploded against a back wall of the shed - if you see a yellow bear, you'll know what happened to them!</ul>

 <figure>
   <img src="camp2.jpg" alt="Labrador Image" style="width:100%">